SorchaYang00/Chemogenomic-Model/README.md

 **Code:** 0522

+[Including: Data for modeling and for the employment of target prediction service]

 ## Implementation
 ### If you want to predict targets for several compounds, there are three steps for you: